Become a Member

 A member shall, as soon as possible, sever relations with any organization or individual if such relationship requires conduct contrary to the articles of this Code.

 The National School Public Relations Association declares that the practice of public relations is endowed with the public trust.
 High standards must be maintained.
 Adhering to the NSPRA Code of Ethics safeguards the profession and proves to the public that members of NSPRA conduct themselves in a manner deserving that public trust.

 Reports of alleged violations of the Code of Ethics will activate the following steps:

 Membership in the Association shall be defined as follows:

 The National School Public Relations Association shall conduct the following primary activities.

-The Association shall provide professional development opportunities for members, other education personnel and the public.
+The Association shall provide professional learning opportunities for members, other education personnel and the public.

-A National Seminar shall be conducted annually to provide a wide range of professional development and information.
+A National Seminar shall be conducted annually to provide a wide range of professional learning and information.
 The Executive Director shall be responsible for developing the agenda and selecting the geographic location and facilities for each Seminar.
-Sites shall reflect the intent to move the Seminar to various parts of North America to provide easier access to all members.
+The Executive Director will use a site selection rubric to select a Seminar site.

-Other national and regional conferences may be developed to fill a variety of needs.
+Other professional learning offerings may be developed to fill a variety of needs.